dlt-hub/dlthub-education/workshops/workshop_september_2024/part1/README.md

 ### 0. Presentation: [Kickoff](https://docs.google.com/presentation/d/1KeTJ_MHpCxmjGTkEhpv5-UYcwpil76adbXUlzA59lFM/edit?usp=sharing)

-This will introduce you the concept of ETL, best practices in DE, and the biggest troubles a person can have in their Data Engineering duties.
+This will introduce you the concept of ELT, best practices in DE, and the biggest troubles a person can have in their Data Engineering duties.

 It’ll move ahead with introducing `dlt` - as the solution to many of these problems right within Python.